Composition of Mars: Elemental composition

-Mars is differentiated, which—for a terrestrial planet—implies that it has a central core made up of metallic iron and nickel surrounded by a less dense, silicate mantle and crust.
+Mars is differentiated, which—for a terrestrial planet—implies that it has a central core made up of high density matter (mainly metallic iron and nickel) surrounded by a less dense, silicate mantle and crust.
 Like Earth, Mars appears to have a molten iron core, or at least a molten outer core.
 However, there does not appear to be convection in the mantle.
-Presently Mars shows little geological activity.
+Presently, Mars shows little geological activity.

 The elemental composition of Mars is different from Earth's in several significant ways.
 First, Martian meteorite analysis suggests that the planet's mantle is about twice as rich in iron as the Earth's mantle.
 The planet's distinctive red color is due to iron oxides on its surface.
 Second, its core is richer in sulphur.
 Third, the Martian mantle is richer in potassium and phosphorus than Earth's and fourth, the Martian crust contains a higher percentage of volatile elements such as sulphur and chlorine than the Earth's crust does.
 Many of these conclusions are supported by in situ analyses of rocks and soils on the Martian surface.

 Much of what we know about the elemental composition of Mars comes from orbiting spacecraft and landers.
 (See Exploration of Mars for list.)
 Most of these spacecraft carry spectrometers and other instruments to measure the surface composition of Mars by either remote sensing from orbit or in situ analyses on the surface.
 We also have many actual samples of Mars in the form of meteorites that have made their way to Earth.
-Martian meteorites (often called SNC's, for Shergottites, Nakhlites, and Chassignites—the groups of meteorites first shown to have a martian origin) provide data on the chemical composition of Mars' crust and interior that would not otherwise be available except through a sample return mission.
+Martian meteorites (often called SNC's, for Shergottites, Nakhlites, and Chassignites—the groups of meteorites first shown to have a martian origin) provide data on the chemical composition of Mars's crust and interior that would not otherwise be available except through a sample return mission.